Kong/docs.konghq.com/app/_hub/kong-inc/correlation-id/index.md

 ### Can I see my correlation ids in my Kong logs?

-The correlation id does not show up in the Nginx access or error logs.
-However, you can use this plugin along with one of the Logging plugins, or store this id on your backend-side.
+The correlation id doesn't show up in the Nginx access or error logs.
+However, you can use this plugin along with one of the Logging plugins, or store the id on your backend.